cloudmesh/classes/_sources/i524/technologies-hw.rst.txt

 1. Watch the video at https://www.youtube.com/watch?v=roi7vezNmfo

+1.a From the video you learn how to fork and create pull requests.
+We encourage you to watch the video.
+It is on purpose long.
+We assume thet you are running teh commands in virtualenv

 2. Create a fork into your local repo: e.g. Go to https://cloudmesh.github.io/classes/ and click on “Fork me on GitHub” to create a fork into your local repo